HowieHz/halo-theme-higan-hz/src/templates/components/pagination/README.md

 ## Description

-This component provides pagination controls for navigating through paginated content such as posts, moments, or archives.
-It displays previous and next navigation buttons with optional page number information, and is designed to be easily integrated into various templates.
+This component provides pagination controls for navigating paginated content such as posts, moments, or archives.
+It shows previous and next navigation buttons, optionally including page number information, and is designed for easy integration into various templates.

 ## Usage